Safe ways to reduce plastic waste

 Reusable PPE and gloves

 Many Plastic Free July participants switch to reusable fabric face masks to reduce plastic waste and avoid disposable masks.
-The World Health Organization (WHO) advises that reusable (non-medical), fabric masks can be used by the general public under the age of 60 and who do not have underlying health conditions .
-To wash fabric masks, use soap or detergent and preferably hot water (at least 60 degrees Centigrade/140 degrees Fahrenheit) at least once a day.
+The World Health Organization (WHO) advises that non-medical, well-fitting fabric masks, including homemade multi-layered masks are an acceptable option for the general public under the age of 60 and who do not have underlying health conditions and do not feel unwell.
+To wash reusable fabric masks, use soap or detergent and preferably hot water (at least 60 degrees Centigrade/140 degrees Fahrenheit) at least once a day.
 If it is not possible to wash the mask in hot water, then wash it in soap/detergent and room temperature water, followed by boiling the mask for 1 minute.

 The use of gloves by the public in public spaces is not a recommended or proven prevention measure according to the WHO.